Skip to content

 Yes.
 To cancel your order, you can reach out to us via the web chat feature on our website (located in the bottom left corner) or by sending an email to info@bikeyardonline.co.uk.

-Please be aware that orders cancelled more than 12 hours after placement may be subject to additional fees.
-If your order has already been dispatched, you will be responsible for any return shipping expenses.
+Please be aware that if your order has already been dispatched, you will be responsible for any return shipping expenses.
 Refunds will be credited back to the original payment method used for the purchase.

 Can I return my order?